colingourlay/writing.colin-gourlay.com/src/posts/campjs-2.markdown

 ![The sea of JS developers](/images/sea-of-coders-at-campjs.jpg)

 If you've ever been to a RailsCamp, you're already familiar with the general format.
-Where CampJS differs (from what I've been told by co-organiser [Nigel Rausch](https://twitter.com/nr99)) is that there's more emphasis on encouraging attendees to give talks / hold workshops.
+Where CampJS differs (from what I've been told) is that there's more emphasis on encouraging attendees to give talks / hold workshops.
 This year included:

 * Firefox OS apps
 * Angular.js & Meteor